Chart Color Schemes

 Rowville - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational qualifications in Rowville - North trail regional benchmarks, with 30.2% of residents aged 15+ holding university degrees compared to 37.0% in Greater Melbourne.
-Bachelor degrees are most common at 20.5%, followed by postgraduate qualifications (7.3%) and graduate diplomas (2.4%).
-Vocational credentials are also prominent, with 31.8% of residents aged 15+ holding them - advanced diplomas at 13.0% and certificates at 18.8%.
+In Rowville - North trail regional benchmarks, 30.2% of residents aged 15+ hold university degrees, compared to 37.0% in Greater Melbourne (as of the latest available data).
+This difference indicates potential for educational development and skills enhancement.
+Bachelor degrees are most prevalent at 20.5%, followed by postgraduate qualifications at 7.3% and graduate diplomas at 2.4%.
+Vocational credentials are also prominent, with 31.8% of residents aged 15+ holding such qualifications - advanced diplomas account for 13.0% and certificates for 18.8%.

 Educational participation is high, with 29.8% of residents currently enrolled in formal education.

-This includes 9.7% in primary, 9.5% in secondary, and 5.1% pursuing tertiary education.
-Karoo Primary School serves Rowville - North, enrolling 425 students.
-The area has above-average socio-educational conditions (ICSEA: 1088), with one school focusing exclusively on primary education and secondary options available nearby.
-Local school capacity is limited at 5.4 places per 100 residents compared to the regional average of 12.0, leading many families to travel for schooling.
+This includes 9.7% in primary education, 9.5% in secondary education, and 5.1% pursuing tertiary education.
+Karoo Primary School serves Rowville - North, enrolling 425 students as of the latest count.
+The school focuses exclusively on primary education, with secondary options available in nearby areas.
+As of the most recent data, the area demonstrates above-average socio-educational conditions (ICSEA: 1088).
+Local school capacity is limited, with only 5.4 places per 100 residents compared to the regional average of 12.0, indicating many families may travel for schooling.

 Frequently Asked Questions - Education